aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 });
 ```

-If you specify multiple steps, they will __not__ depend on each other by default.
+If you specify multiple steps, they will execute in parallel by default.
 However,
 you can manually add dependencies in two ways if you wish to specify an order.
 To add a dependency,you can call `step.AddStepDependency()`:

 ```ts